microsoft/azure-pipelines-tasks/docs/migrateNode16.md

     }
     ```

-1. Add new Node16 execution handler in task.json
+1. Add a new Node16 execution handler in task.json
-    > The `target` property should be the main file targetted for the task to execute.

     <table>
     <tr>